stardog-union/stardog-examples/examples/propertyFunction/readme.md

 ### Plan API

 The Query Plan API is a tree of `PlanNode`s and is the logical representation of a query plan.
 Each node in the tree represents an operation in a query, such as a join, filter, or projection.
-Nodes can have any number of arguments, or none at all.
+Nodes can have any number of children, or none at all.
 Leaves in the tree often scan an index, be it an RDF index, Lucene, spatial index, etc. Nodes are immutable and are constructed via `PlanNodeBuilder` and modified by calling `toBuilder` on the `PlanNode`, making changes, and calling `PlanNodeBuilder#build` to get the modified node.